devschooldevops/02_linux/2_file_management.md

 ```

 ### Practice
-- create a file under your user in /tmp.
+- create a file under user alice in /tmp or /var.
 (664 <=> rw-rw-r--)
 - test write permissions with other users not from the same group as the owner (it should not work)
 - change permissions to (? <=> rwxrw-r--)
-- test again with someone from the same group.
+- test again with someone from the same group (bob).
 - create two links on the file (hard and soft), print differences.
 - find all files with .so extension.